edlwang/FPSE-Boggle/README.md

 To extend the complexity of our project, we plan to make it possible for multiple players to compete to see who gets the most words possible and implement automatic scoring.
 We also want to allow users to ask for different types of hints for words that they haven't gotten yet (starts with this letter, look at this part of the board, this word's definition is _, etc).
 We could also control the generation of the board using more complicated methods such as using N-grams or English letter distributions to make the board more playable.

+### Disclaimer:
+words that are considered valid are derived from the dictionary.txt file in the top level directory.
+We have used a file with many words in the english language (370105 words), but there may be words missing, or words included that are real english words.
+Feel free to add and remove words in the file, or replace it entirely with your desired Boggle dictionary.

 ## Libraries

 We plan to use Cohttp in order to pull data down from the dictionary API and Yojson to parse the JSON response.
-We are also using Lwt to handle promises
+We are also using Lwt to handle promises.

 ## Mock Use